 It will be good for us to first turn to the responsibility of man as he was created, and to have an understanding of this principle.
-Responsibility attaches to every creature who is placed in intelligent relationship with God.
+Responsibility attaches to every creature who is placed in intelligent relationship with God their Creator.
 Wherever there is consciousness of such relationship, there is obligation to God in it.
-God looks for and expects the fruit of obedience from the creature.
+God looks for and expects the fruit of obedience to His will from the creature.

 Which creatures in God’s creation have the consciousness of having a relationship with God?
 This would be only two – angels and mankind.
 Responsibility may be seen in a holy nature, and obedience delighted in – this is the condition of the elect angels preserved by God, so they have not left their first estate.
 As concerning man, responsibility is first seen in his original state of innocence – man’s created state in which he had no knowledge of good and evil, right and wrong.